Posts

 API Specification 5DP Drill Pipe: A Comprehensive Guide

-What is a Drill Pipe?
+What is API Specification 5DP Drill Pipe?

-Key Functions of Drill Pipes:
+Critical Functions of Drill Pipes:

 • Transmission of Power: Drill pipes transfer the rotary motion from the drilling rig to the drill bit.